acerbilab/ibs/README.md

 ## Code

 In this repository, we will store implementations and example usages of IBS in various programming languages.
-For the moment, we only have a MATLAB implementation, but come back in a few weeks for other ones (e.g., in Python).
+For the moment, we only have a MATLAB implementation, but come back in a few weeks for other ones (e.g., in Python) and worked examples.

 ## References